We may earn money or products from the companies mentioned in this post.

 Is 4 days is in Oahu enough?

 I think most people tend to spend at least 5 days in Oahu.
 For those who live on the mainland in the US or in Canada, it can take just as long to get to Hawaii as it does Europe or Asia.
 So it is a long flight if your just spending 4 days in Oahu.
-But if you have more time or plan to island hop in Hawaii, you can hit the highlights and get a good feel for Oahu in 4 days.
+Although you can hit the highlights and get a good feel for Oahu in 4 days, if you have more time to island hop in Hawaii, then check out this Maui itinerary.
+The island of Maui is another popular vacation spot.
+Maui offers a more laid back, party vibe than Oahu and has no shortage of stunning scenery to make you feel like you are truly in paradise.

 Have you visited Oahu, Hawaii?
 If so, what activities would you add to this list?
 Leave your thoughts in the comments below?